Sociology Colloquium Series

 Dr. Alair MacLean

-Dr. Alair MacLean earned her PhD in Sociology from University of Wisconsin, Madison and she is an Associate Professor of Sociology at Washington State University, Vancouver.
+Dr. Alair MacLean earned her PhD in Sociology from University of Wisconsin, Madison and an Associate Professor of Sociology at Washington State University, Vancouver.
 Her research focuses broadly on social inequality.
-I am currently exploring the question of how wars affect people’s lives.
-In this research, I examine the life course trajectories of veterans who served in the U.S. armed forces, focusing on the effects of military service and combat exposure on work and health.
-In collaboration with Ryan Edwards, I am also exploring the impact of military service on later-life mortality.
+She is currently exploring the question of how wars affect people’s lives.
+In this research, she examines the life course trajectories of veterans who served in the U.S. armed forces, focusing on the effects of military service and combat exposure on work and health.
+In collaboration with Ryan Edwards, she is also exploring the impact of military service on later-life mortality.

 October 25, 2019